-While first-time home buyers tend to be CHFA’s most frequent customers, with 56% of its 2016 borrowers being Millennials, the agency also serves Gen X and multi-generational families looking for their next home.
+While first-time homebuyers tend to be CHFA’s most frequent customers, the agency also serves Gen X and multi-generational families looking for their next home.

 So is CHFA assistance for you?
 Below we’ve broken down the benefits, qualifications, and requirements into three categories.
 Read on to see if there’s a fit:

-CHFA’s program is often promoted to first-time home buyers but is available to anyone provided they fall within specific income and purchase price limits (PDF).
+CHFA’s program is often promoted to first-time homebuyers but is available to anyone provided they fall within the specific income and purchase price limits (PDF).
 These limits vary by county and household size.

 Down payment assistance is available.
-This can help Coloradans get into a home for as little as $1,000 down.
+It can help Coloradans get into a home for as little as $1,000 down.

 Closing cost assistance is available.
 Lenders can receive a credit in the amount of 1% of the borrower’s first mortgage loan payment.
-This allows borrowers to use the credit to cover closing costs.
+It allows borrowers to use the credit to cover closing costs.

 Worried about closing, taxes, or even the unknowns post-purchase?